-I’m not going to lie, I’m dreading it.
+I’m not going to lie, I’m dreading it!
 Not only is it going to be weird being away from Isabelle all day, but also being away from Ross too.
-Let’s face it, with his job (postman) we are pretty cushty and fortunate in how much time we get to spend together.
+Let’s face it, with his job – he’s a postman – we are pretty cushty and fortunate in how much time we get to spend together.
 Stupidly, you could say, I’m also diving into a new job.
 Well, I’m still going to be a nurse, but it’s going to be in a completely different setting with different people doing a completely different job.
-If you can’t tell by the number of times I just used that word, everything is going to be different.
+If you can’t tell by the number of times I just used that word, everything is going to be different!

 I’m also a little worried about Ross.
-As you probably already know, he’s had his ups and downs with Isabelle since she was born.
-And occasionally he does struggle when he’s having his bad days.
-But having her from 8 in the morning to possibly 6 (and that’s just my induction week) is going to be hard for him.
+If you’ve read anything from this blog before you might know he’s had his ups and downs with Isabelle since she was born.
+Occasionally he does struggle when he’s having his bad days.
+But having her from 8 in the morning to possibly 6 – and that’s just my induction week – is going to be hard for him.
 After this week he’ll be having her for 13+ hours when I’m in.
 But he just needs to throw himself into it, and try to embrace the days.
 I want to try and keep everything as normal as possible and keep to her routines.
 It’s going to be hard enough for them both, without the added stress of being out of her routine.

-The main change will be Isabelle also has to have breastmilk from a cup.
-Although she has taken it on the very odd occasion from Ross, she will need to get used to Ross solely feeding her for the immediate time being.
+The main change will be Isabelle also has to have breastmilk from a cup as I’m still breastfeeding.
+Although she has taken it on the very odd occasion from Ross, she will need to get used to being fed by just her dad for the whole day.
 This will obviously be a huge change for her.

 I guess I’m just going to have to jump with both feet in the deep end, cry all the way to work, cry all the way home and try to embrace this new life that I’m going to be entering.
 Hopefully I will love my new job, from here on out I’m going to be a working mum, and not a stay-at-home one.
 Many women fight for their right to work after having a baby, but everyone is different.
 Personally I’d love to be able to halt my career until Isabelle starts nursery, unfortunately that just isn’t possible at this time.